awslabs/graphstorm/docs/source/advanced/language-models.rst

 Use Language Models in GraphStorm
 ==================================
 Many real world graphs have text contents as nodes' features, e.g., the title and description of a product, and the questions and comments from users.
-To leverage these text contents, GraphStorm supports language models (LMs), i.e., HuggingFace BERT models, to embed text contents and use these embeddings for various Graph Machine Learning tasks.
+To leverage these text contents, GraphStorm supports multiple language models (LMs) from HuggingFace to embed text contents and use these embeddings for various Graph Machine Learning tasks.

 There are a set of modes to use LMs in GraphStorm.